How Do I Know If I Have a Mental Illness?

 Getting the right diagnosis is critical.
 With all that modern technology affords us, online mental healthcare can often miss subtle differences between diagnoses.
 For example, many bipolar patients are diagnosed as depressed.
 A borderline personality disorder is often misclassified as bipolar.
 Certain cues can only be interpreted in person, which can be the difference between a proper and erroneous diagnosis.

 The eagerness with which individuals with a mental illness or their family wish to receive a diagnosis can also cause complications.
 Without questioning the diagnosis or getting a second opinion if “something doesn’t feel right,” many families rely on diagnoses from addiction treatment centers that may not have expertise in mental health.
-All too often, we see patients suffering through stint after a stint of residential, PHP, and outpatient mental healthcare due to a delayed or missed diagnosis.
+All too often, we see patients suffering through stint after a stint of residential, partial hospitalization care, and outpatient mental healthcare due to a delayed or missed diagnosis.

 The Family Component